* What is Ashtanga Yoga?

 *Anything else I should know about class?

-Yes, please don’t eat for at least 2 hrs before class as having an empty stomach is important.
+Yes, please don’t eat for at least 1-2 hrs before class if that is possible as having an empty stomach is can be helpful.
 You should not drink any water during class.
 It is best to wait about 1/2 hour after class to eat, drink. or bathe.
 In Ashtanga, it is preferable to empty your bowels before coming to class.
 So waking up right before you leave home makes that pretty difficult.
 Give yourself time to relax and drink something warm and your body will get in the habit of going to the toilet in the morning.
 Please come to class with a clean body, clean clothes and a clean yoga mat.

 *What about practice for women during their period or pregnant women?

-In Ashtanga yoga women do not practice during the first 3 days of their period or even longer if your period is heavy.
+In Ashtanga yoga women do not practice during the first 3 days of their period or even longer depending on the women’s preferences.
 The Ashtanga practice engages deep internal locks called bandhas and this action strongly creates and upward energy within the body.
 During your period, women want to create a space for softening and a downward energy to release the blood.
 It is an important time to take things a bit easy, rest and be aware of your natural rhythms.
-Pregnant women are advised by Guruji not to practice Ashtanga during their first trimester and also for the first 3 months after giving birth.
+Pregnant women are advised not to practice Ashtanga during their first trimester and also for the first 3 months after giving birth.
 If you are pregnant or postpartum, please come in and talk to us and we can help you do the Ashtanga practice in a way that supports you and your baby.

 For more information, a beautiful book that I am honored to have been a part of, written and compiled by Sharmila Desai and Anna Wise focuses purely on Ashtanga yoga, menstruation, birth and motherhood. www.yogasadhanaformothers.com